chilam27/01_GDP_Fertility_Mortality_Relation/README.md

 I stumbled across this question when I was studying in my social science class about the prosperity of different countries.
 Especially, we looked at three types of nation: core nations, semi-periphery nations, and periphery nations.

-To summarize, a core nation is one that has strong power, both politically and economically (such as the United States).
-While the periphery nation is a complete opposite.
-Hence, the semi-periphery nation is the one in between the two groups.
+To summarize, a core nation is one that has strong power, both politically and economically (GDP > 1.5 trillions).
+While the periphery nation is a complete opposite (GDP < 250 billions).
+Hence, the semi-periphery nation is the one in between the two groups (1.5 trillions >= GDP > 250 billions).

 After learning about the differences between the three types, I started to form my curiosity around whether there are any trends that lead to the differences the way it is.